 - Give an electric fly swatter to a bored kid and have them kill as many as they can.

 - Use a lemon-scented spray to clean up before the barbeque.

 Effective & Safe Fly Repellents

-To effectively get rid of flies around your food and skin, you need to find the best fly repellent for outdoor areas.
+To eliminate flies around your food and skin effectively, you must find the best fly repellent for outdoor areas.
 Let’s have a glimpse at some valuable alternatives.

 Outbreak Defender is a substance that eliminates fruit flies in the breeze!
 It’s an all-natural, Organic solution manufactured from food ingredients.

 Unfortunately, considering chemical compounds migrate in the air and any kind of mist isn’t ideal, but the best practice for repellents around the BBQ table and Pyrethrin dispenser positioned far above or a pre-spray before the gathering will make it less likely to get bitten or annoyed by those pesky bugs 🙂